Distil ← Back to home

 Atorvastatin, sold under the brand name Lipitor, is a statin: it lowers LDL cholesterol by inhibiting HMG-CoA reductase.
 Statins are the most-prescribed class in the UK.

-Below are the 5 documented pairs we have explicitly assessed against Atorvastatin in the Distil database: 4 amber and 1 green.
-The pairs cluster around 3 mechanisms: Additive lipid lowering, Additive muscle toxicity, and CYP3A4 inhibition.
+Below are the 10 documented pairs we have explicitly assessed against Atorvastatin in the Distil database: 1 red, 7 amber, and 2 green.
+The pairs cluster around 6 mechanisms: Additive muscle toxicity, Additive lipid lowering, CYP3A4 induction, CYP3A4 inhibition, Additive HMG-CoA reductase inhibition, and OATP transporter inhibition (reduced absorption).
 Every call is cited to either a clinical reference (PMID) or the British National Formulary.
 Anything not on this list is either still to be assessed or beyond our database scope.
 The checker beneath surfaces assessments by supplement, and the missing-item form at the bottom of the page routes any uncatalogued supplement into our next curation pass.

 Documented interactions